dbt-labs/corp/docs/benefits.md

 No - the $250 rental benefit is strictly enforced within Liquidspace.
 For example, if you have used $230 of the monthly benefit, and want to book a day pass for $35, Liquidspace will not process the rental.

-#### Is there an exception process if i want to rent a monthly space that is more expensive than my monthly budget?
+#### Is there an exception process if I want to rent a monthly space that is more expensive than my monthly budget?

-YES! - If you are a team member who does not have an optimal at-home workplace, **and expects to be going into the office 3 times a week or more**, we want to support you in finding the right work environment!
+Yes! - If you are a team member who does not have an optimal at-home workplace, **and expects to be going into the office 3 times a week or more**, we want to support you in finding the right work environment!

 Most monthly subscriptions are more than the $250 limit, so Liquidspace will not allow you to book on the company plan.
 In order to book the space, you can use your own credit card (on Liquidspace OR another platform) and then claim the $250 credit through Airbase.
 You must book an unlimited monthly subscription or permanent desk at a coworking space to be eligible for the airbase refund (we do not offer this for day passes).

 #### Non-US-based Employees:

 LiquidSpace is available in many countries as well.
 If there is not a space near you on LiquidSpace, we want you to be able to work from anywhere as well!
 If this is the case, you can find space elsewhere, pay for your space with your personal card and expense, per month, up to:

 - $250 USD
 - €228.58 EUR